dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 Each CLDF-dataset (except the metadata-free ones) consists minimally of:

 -   a set of tables (usually in csv-sheets)
--   a json-file
+-   a JSON-file

 The tables are usually in csv-format and contain the data itself.
-The json file has information *about* the dataset, for example the type of dataset is, what the contents are, what the filenames are etc.
+The JSON-file has information *about* the dataset, for example the type of dataset is, what the contents are, what the filenames are etc.

 Many CLDF-datasets also contain a bibTeX-file with bibliographic